 Dear Students and Families,

-As outlined in the DOE’s protocol, Federal agents, including Immigration and Customs Enforcement (ICE) will not be permitted to enter schools, except when absolutely required by law.
+As outlined in the DOE’s protocol, Federal agents, including Immigration and Customs Enforcement (ICE), will not be permitted to enter schools, except when absolutely required by law.
 Additionally, the DOE does not track immigration status of students or family members, and will not release student information unless absolutely required to by law.

 We want to remind you that all New Yorkers, regardless of immigration status, can continue to access City services.
-If you have any questions, visit http://schools.nyc.gov/supportingallstudents to learn more about the DOE's immigration guidance and to access resources to support you and your family.
+If you have any questions, call 311 or visit http://schools.nyc.gov/supportingallstudents to learn more about the DOE's immigration protocol, and to access resources to support you and your family.

 Carmen Fariña Nisha Agarwal

 NYC Department of Education Mayor’s Office of Immigrant Affairs